getpelican/pelican/docs/settings.rst

         {% endfor %}
     </ul>

-You should then also define CSS styles with appropriate classes (tag-0 to tag-N, where N matches ``TAG_CLOUD_STEPS`` -1), tag-0 being the most frequent, and define a ``ul.tagcloud`` class with appropriate list-style to create the cloud.
+You should then also define CSS styles with appropriate classes (tag-1 to tag-N, where N matches ``TAG_CLOUD_STEPS``), tag-1 being the most frequent, and define a ``ul.tagcloud`` class with appropriate list-style to create the cloud.
 For example::